 In this section, we develop the corresponding viscosity solution framework.
-The setting involves a jump--diffusion system with endogenous, pollution--dependent jump intensity and stochastic pollution evolution, leading to an integro--differential HJB equation that may not admit classical smooth solutions.
-The viscosity approach therefore provides a general and robust concept of solution that ensures existence, stability, and uniqueness within the class of continuous functions.
+The setting involves a jump-diffusion system with endogenous, pollution-dependent jump intensity and stochastic pollution evolution, leading to an integro-differential HJB equation that may not admit classical smooth solutions.